 Of course, you should always test your backups before restoring them to production.

-Restore To A Sandbox
+Restore WP Backups To A Staging Server

 When you do restore your backups, restore them to a place other than your production WordPress install.
 That place is called a sandbox.
 This is where it really helps to have a hosting service that provides a sandbox to test in it.